japila-books/spark-sql-internals/docs/spark-sql-ShuffledRowRDD.md

 NOTE: The <<dependency, dependency>> property is mutable so it can be <<clearDependencies, cleared>>.

 `ShuffledRowRDD` takes an optional <<specifiedPartitionStartIndices, partition start indices>> that is the number of post-shuffle partitions.
-When not specified, the number of post-shuffle partitions is managed by the link:spark-rdd-Partitioner.adoc[Partitioner] of the input `ShuffleDependency`.
-Otherwise, when specified (when `ExchangeCoordinator` is requested to <<spark-sql-ExchangeCoordinator.adoc#doEstimationIfNecessary, doEstimationIfNecessary>>), `ShuffledRowRDD`...FIXME
+When not specified, the number of post-shuffle partitions is managed by the spark-rdd-Partitioner.md[Partitioner] of the input `ShuffleDependency`.
+Otherwise, when specified (when `ExchangeCoordinator` is requested to <<spark-sql-ExchangeCoordinator.md#doEstimationIfNecessary, doEstimationIfNecessary>>), `ShuffledRowRDD`...FIXME

 NOTE: *Post-shuffle partition* is...FIXME

-NOTE: `ShuffledRowRDD` is similar to Spark Core's `ShuffledRDD`, with the difference being the type of the values to process, i.e. link:spark-sql-InternalRow.adoc[InternalRow] and `(K, C)` key-value pairs, respectively.
+NOTE: `ShuffledRowRDD` is similar to Spark Core's `ShuffledRDD`, with the difference being the type of the values to process, i.e. spark-sql-InternalRow.md[InternalRow] and `(K, C)` key-value pairs, respectively.

 .ShuffledRowRDD and RDD Contract [cols="1,3",options="header",width="100%"]